Open problems and questions about geodesics: Integrability and ergodicity of geodesic flows on surfaces of higher genus

 The Landsberg condition is defined in \cite{Bao2007}.
 It implies the existence of an integral for the geodesic flow of the metric, which is the relation of this question with the present section.
-See \cite{Gom-Rug2013} for a negative answer to the question assuming nonexistence of conjugate points.
+See \cite{Gom-Rug2013} for a negative answer to the question assuming non-existence of conjugate points.
+Note that the natural analog of Question \ref{question:landsberg} is completely open in all settings: locally, globally, in all dimensions, and is one of the most important problems in the Finsler geometry, see e.g.\ \cite{Bao2007}.